ynput/ayon-documentation/website/docs/dev_addon_workflow.md

 ## Quick Start: My First Workflow

-Before deep-diving into execution frameworks, here is how to programmatically create an execution graph, define an entry parameter, and compute an in-memory results dictionary inside the AYON console:
+Before deep-diving into execution frameworks, here is how to programmatically create an execution graph, define an entry parameter, and run the whole workflow in-memory inside the AYON console:

 ```python
 from ayon_workflow.workflow_editor import Workflow